Introduction

 Turn Play

-Improved Hand: If you hit your flush, straight, or even top pair, continue betting for value.
+Improved Hand: If you hit your flush, straight, or top pair, continue betting for value.
 The sizing should aim to extract the most value from worse hands.

-Still Drawing: If you are still on a draw by the turn, you can either continue semi-bluffing or check-call depending on the pot odds and implied odds.
+Still Drawing: If you are still on a draw by the turn, you can continue semi-bluffing or check-call depending on the pot odds and implied odds.

 Example: